 The argument goes that as soon as an artist breaks from this pattern and starts talking about what’s really going on in the wider world i.e. corruption, wars, capitalist control – they get snuffed and the media spotlight moves away from them, or worse.

 I didn’t know anything about 2Pac before writing this, I mean, I knew he was a rapper that got killed, but that was it really.
 I never realised that he was an intelligent, well-spoken guy that talked about illegal wars and oppression.
 He comes across as an erudite young man, and he was young, just 25 when he died.

 I also didn’t know that he was planning to move into politics with MC Hammer and Snoop Dog (or Lion Dog as he’s now calling himself).
 Me in my big white palace could find all of that amusing (I mean, could you imagine that?), but the reality is that their combined fan base of disenfranchised poor people in America could have actually made a fair difference at the polling stations.
 Who else are the starving, underclass, black majority going to vote for?
 But that’s all conjecture, and the point the documentary maker is making is that the Illuminati or white elite, were scared of his oratory and sway.
 That’s probably true.

 What Do They Really Mean By Illuminati?

-Whatever actually happened, he went down.
-The conspiracy theorists posit that he was sent down on a rape charge so that when he came back no one would respect or listen to him.
-That statement is true enough but you can’t use it as evidence that he was set up.
-A lot of conspiracy theorists make these kind of arguments where they say that a certain outcome – e.g. someone was discredited, to mean that some shady organisation orchestrated it.
-The shady organisation may have been pleased that he was discredited and it may have worked in their favour but it certainly doesn’t act as proof that they organised that discrediting.
+Whatever actually happened, Tupac went down.
+The conspiracy theorists posit that he was sent down on a rape charge so that when he came out no one would respect or listen to him.
+A lot of conspiracy theorists make arguments where they say that a certain outcome – e.g. someone was discredited, proves that some shady organisation orchestrated it.
+In reality, the shady organisation may have been pleased that he was discredited and it may have worked in their favour, but it certainly doesn’t act as proof that they organised that discrediting.